Blantyre, South Lanarkshire: Nearby towns and cities

+Local Economy

+Historically, Blantyre's economy was driven by coal mining, most notably by Dixon's Collieries, before shifting toward manufacturing and modern logistics in the late 20th century.
+Today, the town's commercial activity is concentrated in two main hubs: the Blantyre Industrial Estate and the Hamilton International Technology Park (HITP).

+The Hamilton International Technology Park, located on the High Blantyre boundary, acts as a major regional employment hub.
+It hosts the distribution centre for retailer John Lewis, the operational offices of ScottishPower, and the Scottish headquarters of Eden Springs UK.
+The park is also home to Daysoft, a contact lens manufacturer founded by Ron Hamilton.

+To the north, the Blantyre Industrial Estate accommodates a mix of engineering and creative businesses.
+Notable tenants include the Chemikal Underground recording studio, founded by members of the band The Delgados, and various specialist engineering firms.
+Retail activity is focused around the Clydeview Shopping Centre and major supermarkets serving the local catchment.

 Sport

 Football

 Blantyre presently has a football club competing in Scottish Junior Football Association competitions, Blantyre Victoria, known as the Vics.
 They won the Scottish Junior Cup (the highest achievement in junior football) in 1950, 1970 and 1982.
 Their home ground is called Castle Park.

 There is another football club in the town, Blantyre Celtic.
 The original club went out of existence in the early 1990s; however, in 2010 they reformed as an amateur team.

 Speedway

 The town of Blantyre has long had links with speedway racing.
 In the pioneer days a group of riders who appeared at White City in Glasgow were known as "The Blantyre Crowd".
 They operated their own track at Airbles Road in Motherwell in 1930 and this was known as Paragon Speedway.
 The Blantyre Crowd also operated a more professional version on the same site in 1932.
-Speedway was staged at the Greyhound Stadium as the home of the Glasgow Tigers in the late 1970s/early 1980s before the new road forced a move to Craighead Park which closed down at the end of the 1986 season.
+Speedway was staged at the Blantyre Greyhound Stadium as the home of the Glasgow Tigers from 1977 to 1981, before the new road forced a move to Craighead Park, which closed down at the end of the 1986 season.